Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 His words might have sounded patronizing, if Naydra didn’t know him so well.

-"Well...if this thing is going to be, then I have a couple of requests."
+"Well... if this thing is going to be, then I have a couple of requests."

 "Oh?"